 4.10.
-The organization's goals, strategies, plans and objectives should be developed, implemented and aligned in such a manner that their collective impact on safety is understood and managed.
+The organization's goals, strategies, plans and objectives should be developed, implemented and aligned in such a manner that their collective impact on safety is understood and managed and safety is not compromised by other priorities.
 A process for their evaluation should be part of the management system.